 The first reason it isn’t good is because Google doesn’t like it.
 In fact, a slow loading website can bring your Google search ranking down, which explains why your new site isn’t bringing in as much traffic as your old site did.

 The other reason it isn’t good?
 The average visitor will only wait 2 seconds for a website to load.
-What?!?!
-Yup.
-2 seconds.
-That’s not a long time, so if your site is taking longer, then you need to solve that issue ASAP.
+The competition for peoples’ online attention is more cutthroat than ever in 2021, so if your site is taking longer than 2 seconds to load, then you need to solve that issue ASAP.

 Something else that may be causing issues in your web design is missing CTAs.
 Ultimately, CTAs direct your web traffic to wherever you want them to go.
 If you’re using buttons that say, “click here” or “learn more,” then visitors aren’t really compelled to click on the buttons.
 Instead, use custom content that drives visitors to take action.